Crossover switch: Formula

+Measurement

 The switches are measured by how many stages, and how many up/down sorters and crosspoints.
 Switches often have buffers built in to speed up switching speeds.
 A typical switch may have a 2×2 and 4×4 down sorter, followed by an 8×8 up sorter, followed by a 2×2 crosspoint banyan switch network, resulting in a 3-level sorting for a 3-stage banyan network switch.
 The future is moving to larger arrays of inputs and outputs needed in a very small space.